mitchellh/virtualbox/Readme.md

 The virtualbox gem is modeled after ActiveRecord.
 If you've used ActiveRecord, you'll feel very comfortable using the virtualbox gem.

+There is a [quick getting started guide](http://mitchellh.github.com/virtualbox/file.GettingStarted.html) to get you acquainted with the conventions of the virtualbox gem.

 Complete documentation can be found at [http://mitchellh.github.com/virtualbox](http://mitchellh.github.com/virtualbox).

 Below are some examples: